cdoorenweerd/PyCOIStats/README.md

 ### Alignment input format

-SEQUENCES MUST BE PROPERLY ALIGNED.
-Alignments are imported with the biopython package, covering commonly used formats such as FASTA, NEXUS or PHYLIP.
+Multisequence alignments are imported with the [biopython](https://biopython.org/) package, supporting commonly used formats such as FASTA, NEXUS or PHYLIP.
 For a full list of supported formats see https://biopython.org/docs/dev/api/Bio.AlignIO.html.

 The modules were created with haploid sequence data in mind but will run on any DNA sequence alignment.
-For diploid or polyploid sources however, ambiguity codes can mean a) uncertainty in the data or b) different alleles -- it makes more sense to count such ambiguities as differences.
+For diploid or polyploid sources however, ambiguity in the DNA character assignment can mean a) uncertainty in the data or b) different alleles -- it makes more sense to count such ambiguities as differences.

 ### Species name recognition

-SAMPLE NAMING CONVENTION

 The scripts will use anything after a period "." in the sample identifier as the species name.
 Sample identifiers must be unique for each sequence.
 So for example this would work: